 Theoretically, over time the cosmetic ink will fade out and you will go back for a refreshed look.
 However, the ink does not always fade over time, or the ink turns a different color, or the trend changes or the brows were not well done in the first place.
 That’s where microblading removal comes in.

 There are a few methods on how to remove microblading tattoos.
 From Microblading removal creams to saline removal, the most effective and safest method is laser tattoo removal.
 In this article, we will be breaking down how to remove microblading tattoos safely and effectively.

 Microblading is a form of tattooing with cosmetic ink that is ideally semi-permanent.
-With an x-acto knife and ink pigment, a microblading tattoo artist will embed fineline hairs in and above the eyebrow to create the desired shape and thickness.
+With a fine line needle that resembles an x-acto knife and cosmetic ink pigment, a microblading tattoo artist will embed fine hairs in and above the eyebrow to create the desired shape and thickness.
 Microbladed eyebrows can come in all different colors to match the person.
 Similar to regular tattooing methods, the ink is embedded into the client’s epidermis.

 When it comes to removing microblading tattoos, the process is similar to removing a regular tattoo.
 You’ll come in every 6-8 weeks for a session and over time, the tattoo will fade completely.
 There are many reasons why someone would opt into removing their microblading tattoos.
 From the tattoo color, shape, or it’s just not fading away, people always have their reasons for choosing removal.

 Fading a microblading tattoo is slightly different than complete removal.
 It often results in fewer laser sessions and those who opt into fading are often lightning up a small part of the microbladed tattoo.

 Other methods for a microblading fade are to use an exfoliant gently over time, rosehip seed oil, or saline removal.
 These methods are not recommended as laser removal is the safest option, but they do exist that could potentially work.